Applications for 2020 Summer Abroad Programs Due March 15, 2019

 Excellence in Teaching:

 Instructors must demonstrate excellent teaching abilities and commitment.
-Indicators that will be used to assess teaching performance include teaching evaluations (70% or higher retake preferred), teaching awards received, and enrolment levels in other courses taught by this instructor.
+Indicators that will be used to assess teaching performance include teaching evaluations, teaching awards received, and enrolment levels in other courses taught by this instructor.

 Commitment to the Student Experience: